Are you considering renting a car in Marrakech and driving in Morocco? Here are some things you should know!

 However!
 If you want to rent a car in Marrakech to drive yourself around Morocco, I am here to tell you, it is definitely possible to do that!
 We had a great time, and despite a few hair-raising moments, I would both do it again and recommend it to any confident driver wanting to have full control over their itinerary.
 (I’m sure Matthew doesn’t mind me volunteering him to drive again…)

 Ready to dive into a Moroccan road trip?
 Here’s what to know about renting a car in Marrakech and driving in Morocco:

 This post may contain affiliate links or refer a friend links.
 When you buy through these links, I may earn a bonus at no additional cost to you.

-Getting Your Rental Car
+Picking Up Your Rental Car in Marrakech

 To pick up your rental car, you will need your driver’s license, an international driver’s license, and your booking voucher.

 When you make your booking, you will get a voucher – print that off and bring it with you, the rental company will want a hard copy of it.